gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 #### Drawing Bode Plots: Magnitude
 1. determine initial slope
+	- if contains pole/zer at origin, determine net slope due to items at origin
 2. determine leftmost starting value
-	- if pole or zero at origin
+	- if pole or zero at origin, determine magnitude at 0.1a a=smalles break frequency
-	- otherwise aka magnitude for dc gain
+	- otherwise magnitude for dc gain aka s = 0
-3. at each break frequency, increase slope by +20dB/dec
+3. at each break frequency, increase slope by +20dB/dec for a zero and -20dB/dec if break freq correponds to pole
 4. effect of gain K is to shift up or down, K >1 moves magnitude of curve up
+5. to draw graph take K=1 unless gain is specified

 ```
 G1 = 1/(s+10)